livelifelively/documentation-driven-development-tools/docs/m1-analyzer/m1-e2-validator/m1-e2-validator.epic.md

 ### ✅ 2.1 Overview

-- **Core Function**: Validates the in-memory `ProjectModel` (from the Parser epic) against the rules defined in the canonical `documentation-schema.md`.
+- **Core Function**: Validates the in-memory `ProjectModel` for **status integrity** (presence & correctness of the Meta & Governance → Status block) and **hierarchy integrity** (each document resides in the correct parent directory and follows naming conventions).
-- **Key Capability**: Acts as a strict quality gate, ensuring that all documentation artifacts are structurally sound and complete before being used by downstream tools.
+- **Key Capability**: Acts as a strict quality gate **for status extraction and parent-child relationships only**, ensuring the Analyzer can trust the data it sends downstream.
-- **Business Value**: Guarantees the integrity and reliability of the data fed into the monitoring dashboard.
-By enforcing standards at the commit level, it prevents "garbage in, garbage out" and builds trust in the automated reporting.
+- **Business Value**: Guarantees that progress metrics and document relationships are reliable before transmitting to the monitoring dashboard, preventing "garbage in, garbage out" and building trust in automated reporting.
+- **Phase-1 Scope (MVP)**: Validation is **limited to** (a) completeness & correctness of the Status block bullet fields and (b) enforcement of hierarchical file placement.
+Full schema compliance for all other families is deferred to a future epic (`E4: Full Schema Compliance`).

 ### ✅ 2.2.4 User Stories